lisanka93/Battleship_OOP/README.md

 Computer can play against himself.
 Additional checks whether all ships can be ft into grid given the constraint that at least one field needs to be between ships.

-To for for the future:
+To do for the future:
 Implement Monte Carlo for computer player instead of random guess